tusharathawale/UCV/README.md

 The details can be found in the following paper:

-[Submitted to IEEE VIS2024] Uncertainty Visualization of Critical Points of 2D Scalar Fields for Parametric and Nonparametric Probabilistic Models.
-[TODO, adding author list when final version of paper is ready]
+Tushar M. Athawale,Zhe Wang,David Pugmire,Kenneth Moreland,Qian Gong,Scott Klasky,Chris R. Johnson."Uncertainty Visualization of Critical Points of 2D Scalar Fields for Parametric and Nonparametric Probabilistic Models".
+Accepted by 2024 IEEE Visualization and Visual Analytics (VIS),

 ### Build testing files